Pensions

 2. Top up your pension payments with tax relief

 For example, if you pay income tax at the basic rate of 20%, you can get a 20% top-up from the government on your payments into your pension plan.
-This means it’d only cost you £80 to pay in £100.
+This means it’d cost you £80 to get £100 paid in.
 And it’d cost you less if you’re a higher or additional-rate taxpayer.
-Keep in mind that if you’re a higher or an additional-rate taxpayer, you may need to claim tax relief back from the government through a tax return, as they won’t automatically add anything above 20%.

-Some workplace pension schemes (for example, salary sacrifice or salary exchange schemes) offer tax benefits in a different way.
+Some workplace pension schemes – for example, salary sacrifice or salary exchange schemes – offer tax benefits in a different way.
 Check with your employer how this works for you if you’re not sure.

 3. Ask about your workplace pension plan